 The agency awarded the indefinite-delivery/indefinite-quantity contract in accordance with the Small Business Act’s Section 8(a) and will finance task orders using fiscal 2021 procurement funds.

-A team comprised of Leidos, Cerner and Accenture won the multiyear, multibillion-dollar contract won in 2015 to help the DOD integrate a commercial EHR platform across the Military Health System.
+A team composed of Leidos, Cerner and Accenture won the multiyear, multibillion-dollar contract in 2015 to help the DOD integrate a commercial EHR platform across the Military Health System.

 Leidos said last month that 20 MTF commands are using MHS Genesis.